Aloe Vera for Babies: Is It Safe?

 HOW TO TELL WHICH ALOE VERA PRODUCTS ARE SAFE

-It’s important to note if you purchase an over-the-counter cream, ointment, or any type of aloe vera solution, it may contain other additives and ingredients that may not agree with your baby, even sting.
-Discount brands can be attractive in price but may contain lower quality or purity Aloe.
+It’s important to note if you purchase an over-the-counter cream, ointment, or any type of Aloe Vera, it may contain other additives and ingredients that may not agree with your baby, or even sting.
+Discount brands can be attractive in price but may contain lower quality or purity Aloe and more chemicals.
 Be absolutely sure that the Aloe product you get for your baby is:

 - Not from concentrate - aloe should always be the first ingredient